Seq vs Seq: An Open Suite of Paired Encoders and Decoders: Case study: Gender Bias

 We use the WinoGender benchmark \citep{rudinger2018gender} using the ``Gotcha" split that has a 50/50 split of male/female stereotypical pronouns (i.e. female for nurse).
 However, the standard coreference task is hard for most of our small models.
 Thus, we show results for an easier task: simply predicting the pronoun in the sentence.
 For the standard coreference task results, see Table~\ref{tab:winogender_acc} in the appendix.

 We have each model predict the pronouns (i.e. by using a mask token for encoders or by choosing the lower perplexity sentence with decoders) and show the distribution of predicted pronouns per model (male, female, or gender neutral).\footnote{There are more than three types of pronouns used in English beyond what is in this dataset.
 However, WinoGender is only designed for these three.
 We leave extensions of this dataset to future work.} The results are in Figure~\ref{fig:bias}, which shows that encoders are much more likely to use a gender neutral pronoun overall.
 In both encoders and decoder, female pronouns become more used as the size of the model gets larger: for decoders there is a clear trend of progressively smaller amounts of male pronouns, whereas for encoders the trend is more stochastic.
-For effects of the cross-training objectives on the model, see Figure~\ref{fig:bias_all} in the appendix.
+For effects of the cross-training objectives on the model, see Figure~\ref{fig:bias_all} in the Appendix.

-\paragraph{Overall} As both models saw the exact same training data, we see that the MLM objective encourages the model to choose more neutral pronouns over female pronouns.
+\paragraph{Overall} As both models had the same training data, we find that the MLM objective leads the model to choose more neutral pronouns over female pronouns.
 However, male gender bias seems strong in both models, if slightly higher for decoders.
-This shows just one type of training-data based analysis that can be done and we leave others to future work.
+Thus, this is one example of the analysis enabled by our data; we leave others to future work.